tushar-sharma/tushar-sharma.github.io/_posts/2013-11-06-why-i-never-close-emacs.md

 #### Emacs for Social Networking

 If you cling for user experience, it's better to use regular browsers for social networking.
-And it sometimes becomes difficul to replicate all functionality of websites in emacs.
-Nevertheless, there's a ways to circument some of the limitations and use social networking in emacs.
+And it sometimes becomes difficult to replicate all functionality of websites in emacs.
+Nevertheless, there's a ways to circumvent some of the limitations and use social networking in emacs.

 To use facebook, visit `http://m.facebook.com`.
 If you want login information to remain store, add cookie information in emacs.
 {% highlight common-lisp %}